-The default a parameter for the v-component is $a_v = 0.75 \, \overline{u}{hub}$ for the SMOOTH and TIDAL models.
-The other non-IEC models calculate the default value as a function of HubHt and $RICH\ NO$ parameters, as well as the mean hub-height wind speed.
+The default a parameter for the v-component is $a_v = 0.75 \overline{u}{hub}$ for the SMOOTH, USRINP, TIMESR, and TIDAL models.
+For the API and IEC models, the default a_v is a very large number (effectively making this the identity coherence model).
+The other non-IEC models calculate the default value as a function of HubHt and RICH_NO parameters, as well as the mean hub-height wind speed.

-The default b parameter for the v-component is $b_v = 0$ for the SMOOTH and TIDAL models.
+The default b parameter for the v-component is $b_v = 0$ for the SMOOTH, USRINP, TIMESR, TIDAL, API, and IEC models.
 The other non-IEC models calculate the default b parameter as a function of mean hub-height wind speed.
-The GP_LLJ and NWTCUP models also use the $RICH_NO$ parameter to calculate the default b.
+The GP_LLJ and NWTCUP models also use the

+RICH_NO parameter to calculate the default b.
 Figure 14 shows the default parameters for neutral conditions using an 80-m HubHt.